koktaildotcom/com.beacon/README.md

   * bump version v1.2.4
 ### v1.2.6 - 27.03.2019
   * fixed typo in the condition card
+### v1.2.7 - 27.03.2019
+  * add warning if the beacon is outside range
+  * change discovery timeout to 10 seconds

 ## Final note ##
 The repository is available at: https://github.com/koktaildotcom/com.koktail.beacon